If CCleaner is not already running, open Start Menu by clicking on Start button or pressing Windows Key on keyboard.

 If you experience frequent Windows crashes (aka Blue Screens of Death) and restarts, do not select Memory Dumps here!
 Use free WhoCrashed for analysing the crash dump files and determining the cause of problems.
 After you've resolved the problems, you can safely delete the old dumps.

-For Windows XP, scroll down and select Old Prefetch data, IIS Log Files and Hotfix Uninstallers in Advanced section.
+For Windows XP, scroll down and select Old Prefetch data, Environment Path, IIS Log Files and Hotfix Uninstallers in Advanced section.
 The last item will probably free up loads of disk space if you've used Windows XP on the PC for years.